AfterShip/eslint-config-aftership/why-we-choose-these-rules.md

 ## Possible Errors

 ### comma-dangle

-Don't put comma in the last item of object/array
+allow put the comma at the end of the element, but not force it

 ```
-'comma-dangle': ['error', 'never']
+'comma-dangle': ['error', {
+	arrays: 'only-multiline',
+	objects: 'only-multiline',
+	imports: 'only-multiline',
+	exports: 'only-multiline',
+	functions: 'ignore',
+}]

 ```
 Example: http://eslint.org/docs/rules/comma-dangle

-1. It is not a standard ES3 JS code
-2. It just looks weird

 ### no-console
 Allow `console`